zalando/nakadi/README.md

 * [ ] high-level interface
     * automatic redistribution of partitions between consuming clients
     * commits should be issued to move server-side cursors

+## Contributing

+Nakadi accepts contributions from the open-source community.
+Please see the [issue tracker](https://github.com/zalando/nakadi/issues) for things to work on.

+Before making a contribution, please let us know by posting a comment to the relevant issue.
+And if you would like to propose a new feature, do start a new issue explaining the feature you’d like to contribute.